AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration.md

  */
   multiPage?: boolean;
   /**
    * Specify the list of file types that the user can download.
- * This can be used to limit the download options as per file types for end users.
+   * This can be used to limit the download options for end users
- * This limitation is applied to both native download and custom download scenarios.
+   * based on file types.
+This limitation is applied to both native
+   * download and custom download scenarios.
    */
   allowedFileTypes?: FileType[];
   /**
  * Value between 0 and 1 to control the quality of the image.